openenergymonitor/HeatpumpMonitor/selectingheatmeter.md

 - Class 2, MID approved
 - Fluid oscillator, piezo electric
 - **Glycol calibration available**
-- Power supply: Battery powered only, 6 or 12 year battery life options.
+- Power supply: Battery powered (6 or 12 year battery life options).
+The M-Bus version is powered via the M-Bus line meaning high resolution 10s data does not impact the battery.
+- Flow measurement cycle: continuous
+- Temperature measurement cycle: 10s

+_(The Superstatic 789 is a slightly cheaper version of the 749 with a plastic body)_

 </td></tr></table>